BibhaCoder/The-Humble-Investor/README.md

 We should be very careful in chosing role models in our life.
 We should chose very carefully, who we want imitate in our life and pick the people whom we want to mimick very carefully.
 At the end life is much more than just plain earnign money.
 A successful human life consists of 4 key characteristics:

 1) A long life
-2) Filled with health
+2) Filled with enormous health
-3) Filled with wealth and
+3) Filled with enormous wealth and
-4) Filled with wisdom
+4) Filled with enormous wisdom

 For a successful human life we should focus on nurturing and cultivating growth mindset and all 24 human character strengths to be a better human for our family and our society in every aspect: